AdobeDocs/pass.en/help/authentication/iostvos-sdk-api-reference.md

 ## Introduction {#intro}

-This page describes the methods and callback functions exposed by the iOS/tvOS native client for Adobe Pass authentication.
+This page describes the methods and callback functions exposed by the iOS/tvOS native client for Adobe Pass Authentication.
 The methods and callback functions described here are defined in the `AccessEnabler.h` and `EntitlementDelegate.h` header files; you can find them in the iOS AccessEnabler SDK here: `[SDK directory]/AccessEnabler/headers/api/`

 Associated documentation:

-*   For a description of the basic Adobe Pass authentication entitlement flow, see [Entitlement Flow](/help/authentication/entitlement-flow.md).
+*   For a description of the basic Adobe Pass Authentication entitlement flow, see [Entitlement Flow](/help/authentication/entitlement-flow.md).
 *   For a step-by-step walkthough of how to implement the Adobe Pass authentication entitlement flow using this API, see the [iOS Integration Cookbook](/help/authentication/iostvos-sdk-cookbook.md).
 *   For the latest iOS AccessEnabler SDK, see [iOS Native Access Enabler Library](https://tve.zendesk.com/hc/en-us/articles/204963209-iOS-Native-AccessEnabler-Library).

 >[!NOTE]
 >
->Adobe encourages you to use only the Adobe Pass authentication *public* APIs:
+>Adobe encourages you to use only the Adobe Pass Authentication *public* APIs:
 >
 >* Public APIs are available and fully tested on all supported client types.
 For any public feature, we make sure that each client type has a corresponding version of the associated method(s).
 >* Public APIs are required to be as stable as possible, to support backwards compatibility and ensure that partner integrations do not break.
 However, for non-public APIs, we reserve the right to change their signature at any future point.
-If you encounter a particular flow that cannot be supported through a combination of the current public Adobe Pass authentication API calls, the best approach is to let us know.
+If you encounter a particular flow that cannot be supported through a combination of the current public Adobe Pass Authentication API calls, the best approach is to let us know.
 Taking into account your needs, we can modify the public APIs and provide a stable solution moving forward.

 </br>